rimusz/kube-gce/README.md

 Adding more node machines is as easy as starting up more nodes using the `node.yml` cloud-config file.
 The same is true for removing machines, simply destroy them and Fleet will reschedule the units.

-## CoreOS Vagrant Kubernetes cluster GUI App for Mac OS X
+## If you are a Mac user, you can try my `CoreOS Vagrant Kubernetes cluster GUI App for Mac OS X`
 [It will allow you very easily to provison Kubenetes Cluster on your Mac](https://github.com/rimusz/coreos-osx-gui-kubernetes-cluster)